How to Propose an Event

 - Facilitating feedback after events so that both TDPS and individual organizers can learn from each event

 The Events Committee manages resources so that our department puts on a series of high-quality, intellectually and artistically enriching, and lively events each year, within the limits of our budget, personnel, and facilities.
 Therefore, not every event proposal will be approved every year, and not every approved proposal will receive all of the resources from TDPS that it requests.

 The Events Committee includes representatives of the TDPS senate faculty, lecturers, and staff.
 If you have questions for the Events Committee, please contact Jean-Paul Gressieux, Department Manager: firstname.lastname@example.org

 Who Can Propose An Event?

 Who Can Propose An Event?

-Any member of TDPS — senate faculty, lecturers, staff, graduate students, or undergraduate majors/minors — can propose an event.
+Any member of TDPS — senate faculty, lecturers, staff, graduate students, or undergraduate majors/minors — may propose an event.

-A graduate student who proposes an event must have the approval of the Head Graduate Advisor (and, if the student is ABD, their dissertation chair as well) before they submit their proposal.
+A graduate student who proposes an event must also have the approval of the Head Graduate Advisor (and, if the student is ABD, their dissertation chair as well) before they submit their proposal.
 The HGA (and dissertation chair, if applicable) must agree that the graduate student has the time to organize an event, and that the event will not negatively impact the student’s progress towards degree completion.
 Some graduate students may choose to propose events in order to supplement their research, broaden their professional network, or contribute to their professional development, but event organization is not a requirement of the Ph.D. program.